manikantaraju427/S3-Programmatic-access-with-AWS-CLI/README.md

 # S3-Programmatic-access-with-AWS-CLI

-Amazon Simple Storage Service (Amazon S3)
+# S3

-Amazon Simple Storage Service (Amazon S3) is an object storage service that
+Amazon Simple Storage Service (Amazon S3):- is an object storage service that

 provides a secure and scalable way to store and access data on the cloud.